‘YOU GOTTA HAVE A HOME’

 He takes the streetcar home to a small apartment in the west end.
 His wife is making dinner.
 His first wife, Crazy Nutcase.
 A baby boy is sitting in a high hair.
 This would be the one and only Willy.
 Mickle tells his wife about the letter and the address, Smugglers Cove Road.
 His wife says: “Sounds like a wonderful place.”
 He says: “Let’s move there.”

 Victoria, B.C.
 1975.
-The house on Back Street is a far cry from wealthy Smuggler Cove Road and there is madness in the house and
+Smuggler’s Cove Road was the wealthiest street in the richest neighborhood in the city.
+Billy Mickle and Crazy Nutcase ended up in a duplex on Back Street — a far cry from Smuggler Cove Road — and there was madness in the house.

 Detroit 1980.
 The young woman doesn’t want to lose him.
 She’s a green-eyed ballerina, ten years younger than Mickle.
 She is looking out the window of her office and sees him walking along Lafayette Blvd with another woman.